-There are a number of ways we support your hiring needs:
+There are a number of ways we aim to connect you with our students and support your hiring needs:

 After creating an account in Symplicity, our career and professional development database, you can post job openings, free of charge, for as long as the position remains open.

-We coordinate your job searches and interviews from start-to-finish at any time of year.
-We handle all the arrangements—reserve an interview room, collect resumes, and schedule interviews with students you select so you can hire when you are ready to hire.
-Registration for Fall 2017 is open now, click the link below:
+We can coordinate your job searches and interviews from start-to-finish at any time of year.
+For On-Campus Interviewing (OCI), we handle all the arrangements—reserve an interview room, collect resumes, and schedule interviews with the students you select, so you just need to show up and be ready to find the right candidate.

-Mitchell Hamline’s Legal Residencies are culminating work experiences that bridge students from law school to legal practice and the professional legal community.
+- Legal residencies are intended to be culminating work experiences that bridge students from law school to legal practice and the professional legal community, and are available to students in their third or fourth years to secure semester-long, full-time, on-site placements working under the supervision of practicing attorneys.
 Students are placed inside of law firms, businesses, government offices, courthouses, and non-profit organizations where they put into practice all that they have learned throughout law school and gain a deeper understanding of the role of lawyers in our society and legal system.

-If you are interested in establishing a legal residency opportunity for a Mitchell Hamline student at your law firm, office or business, please contact Mitchell Hamline’s Dean of Career and Professional Development Leanne Fuith at firstname.lastname@example.org.
+If you are interested in hosting an extern or establishing a legal residency opportunity for a Mitchell Hamline student at your law firm, office or business, please contact Mitchell Hamline’s Dean of Career and Professional Development Leanne Fuith at firstname.lastname@example.org.

-To help prepare students for their legal careers, we welcome employers’ participation in mock interviews, attorney mentor program, job shadow program or informational program panelists.
-To volunteer, contact us at: email@example.com or 651-290-6326.
+To help prepare students for their legal careers, we welcome employers’ participation in mock interviews, job shadow opportunities, or informational programs and speaking opportunities on and off campus.
+To volunteer, contact us at firstname.lastname@example.org or 651-290-6326.